 Throughout this discussion, take note of the hypotheses or variables suggested by students-perhaps even the names of the students who make the suggestions-that are ruled out by the class because they will not fit within the context of an experimental research project.
-You can use these rejected ideas in "Lecture/Discussion Topic: Nonexperimental Research Approaches" and reinforce the students whose ideas were rejected earlier.
+You can use these rejected ideas in "Lecture/Discussion Topic: Nonexperimental

-DEMONSTRATION/ACTIVITY: Does Random Assignment Really Work?
+DEMONSTRATION/ACTIVITY: DOES RANDOM ASSIGNMENT REALLY WORK?